smcroissant/croissant-stack/SOCIAL_FEED_README.md

 - Notifications system
 - Hashtag support
 - Media uploads (images/videos)
-- Tweet search
+- Post search
 - Trending topics
 - User mentions (@username)
 - Bookmarks
-- Tweet analytics
+- Post analytics

 ## Contributing

 This is a demonstration project for the croissant-stack monorepo.
 Feel free to extend and customize!